 We stop seven times before we reach the 9th floor.
-As the doors open I look into a large room filled with people sleeping in chairs next to tables scattered with empty pizza boxes and other fast food bags.
+As the doors open I look into a large room filled with people.
+Some are sleeping in chairs next to tables scattered with empty pizza boxes and other fast food bags.
 Rambo is stitching up his own arm on the television.
 I quickly turn right and walk past that room.
 Days later I find myself in that room despite the feeling of helplessness it conjures up in my mind.

 Behind the glass doors of the ICU I enter a world that never stops.
 There are beeps, moans, alarms, strange smells, miles of tubing, coffee cups here and there, giant rotating cylindrical beds, constant movement, stoic parents, brightly colored stuffed animals, white coats, tattooed nurses, monitors with jagged lines and flashing florescent colors, withered children, large windows with views of distant hills, blood soaked bandages, and finally, my sister, Jennifer.